NUbots/NUbots/README.md

 ## Installing the code on a robot

-To install the code on a robot you should use the install command of the b script.
+To install the code on a robot you should use the `install` command of the `b` script.
 For example, to install the code onto the robot nugus1 you should run the following.

 ```sh
 ./b install nugus1
 ```

-Note that you can replace nugus1 with any of the preconfigured robot names, or an IP address of a target robot.
+Note that you can replace nugus1 with any of the pre-configured robot names, or an IP address of a target robot.

 `./b install` also accepts the following options